phoenixframework/phoenix/C_routing.md

 ###Scoped Routes

-Scopes are a way to group routes under a common path prefix.
+Scopes are a way to group routes under a common path prefix and scoped set of plug middleware.
 We might want to do this for admin functionality, APIs  and especially for versioned APIs.
 Let's say we have user generated reviews on a site, and that those reviews first need to be approved by an admin.
 The semantics of these resources are quite different, and they may not share the same controller, so we want to keep them separate.

 The paths to the user facing reviews would look like a standard resource.